Tushig3531/TryHackMe/CTF/Day17/README.md

 Host: 10.201.85.126
 ---
+## Message
-Message: Today, I was personally so tired while having a lot of school work.
+Today, I was personally so tired while having a lot of school work.
 I completed 5-min room to remain my consistancy into the challenge.
 I hope tomorrow will be better and show more progress.
 Therefore, today I reached level 5, aka VISIONARY and so far, I have completed 27 rooms including information rooms.
 So far I am happy for my progress.
 "Trying to be 1 cm better than yesterday me"
 ---
 ## Walkthrough
 So, I started simply going into the website: http://10.201.85.126, and it told me to Ctrl+U to see login.
 So I followed the insturction, there it said: